DignityAI/dignity-ai/data/slavery_dataset.md

 ---

-*Part of the DignityAI project - transforming individual experiences into collective understanding and community power through systematic analysis.*
+*Powered by Defy Racism Collective, apart of the Dignity project - transforming individual experiences into collective understanding and community power through systematic analysis.*